dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 </kotlin>

 As a side note, in the example above it would be good to [inline single usage constant](#inline-variables-with-single-usage) and explain the reasons for choosing number 8192 (no particular reason is still useful information).
 Often extracting a magic number into a constant doesn't make the number less magic.

+Once constants follow the same naming convention as variables, it's easier to change constants to variables and the other way round because we don't need to update all usages.